 - Use Cloudflare or MaxCDN to offload CPU Usage

-- Use AwStats in your Cpanel to monitor usage
+- Use AwStats in your Cpanel to monitor the usage

 - Use image compression to save bandwidth and speed up your site

-- Avoid use of heavy plugins or extensions
+- Avoid the use of heavy plugins or extensions

 - Use the WordPress Heartbeat Control Plugin to prevent resource consumption on your server